Login

 Fire-Retardant Fabric vs. Fire-Resistant Fabric

-• Fire-retardant fabrics, also known as chemically flame retardant fabrics, are standard fabrics that have been treated with a special flame-retardant coating.
-They will burn, but at a much slower rate than untreated standard fabrics.
-Flame retardancy is classified into three groups: flame retardant (FR), inherently flame retardant (IFR), and durably flame retardant (DFR).
+Fire-retardant fabrics are standard materials treated with a special flame-retardant coating.
+They will burn but at a slower rate than untreated fabrics.
+Flame retardancy can be classified as flame retardant (FR), inherently flame retardant (IFR), and durably flame retardant (DFR).

-• Flame-resistant fabrics are made up of typically synthetic fibers that resist ignition under prolonged exposure to flame or heat.
-Because of this construction, they are also sometimes referred to as inherently flame-retardant fabrics.
-Instead of burning, these fabrics will eventually begin to melt.
-The degree of inherently flame-resistant fibers within a flame-resistant fabric can vary widely from a few percent of the fibers to a full construction, depending on the manufacturer.
+On the other hand, flame-resistant fabrics are made from synthetic fibers that resist ignition under prolonged exposure to flame or heat.
+They are sometimes referred to as inherently flame-retardant fabrics.
+Instead of burning, these fabrics tend to melt.
+The proportion of flame-resistant fibers can vary significantly based on the manufacturer.

 Nylon and Polyester Fabric Fire Resistance